SymptomsBy Mayo Clinic staff

 In addition to frequent infections, other problems that may occur include:

-- Inflammation and infection of internal organs, such as the liver
+- Inflammation and infection of internal organs

 - Blood disorders, such as low platelet counts or anemia